Rangi42/polishedcrystal/README.md

 * Add: Fishing works 75% of the time, not 50%
 * Add: Paralyze and Freeze animations play each turn
 * Add: X Accuracy boosts accuracy, it does not ignore accuracy checks entirely
+* Add: Struggle does 25% of max HP recoil damage
+* Add: Double-Edge and Flare Blitz do 33% recoil damage
 * Fix: Some sprites glitch when walking
 * Fix: Firebreather Bill was using Kimono Girl Sayo's name and Pokémon
 * Fix: Evolution by held item no longer happens without the right item